Mikey’s 10 Top Training Tips for the Allianz Surrey Classic Bike Ride

 5. Keep your training steady and consistent.
 Spinning your legs fast in an easy gear and at a steady work rate is good.
 Remember the tortoise and the hare!

-6. Take part in a cycling Audax or 50 -100-mile charity rides.
+6. Take part in other shorter cycling rides.
 This will help immensely with your training.

 7. Always carry a mobile phone, spare tubes, tyre levers and a cycle pump, and know how to use them.